frank-weindel/ScriptCaddy/README.md

 # ScriptCaddy :toolbox:

-ScriptCaddy is a specialized IDE for cataloging, developing and running short throwaway or regularly useful scripts.
-How data gets in and out of a script is handled by I/O (input/output) fields configured within the app so you can immediately focus on your script's logic.
+ScriptCaddy is a specialized IDE for cataloging, developing and running short throwaway or othwerwise useful scripts.
+How data gets in and out of a script is handled by I/O (input/output) fields configured within the app so you only need to focus on script logic.
 ScriptCaddy also keeps all of your scripts in one place so they never get lost.

 <p align="center">
   <img src="images/demo.gif">